rafaqz/citation.vim/README.md

 It allows you to use your documents as file managers - open referenced pdfs and urls directly from your citations or from a citation list.
 Browse all citation details, notes and abstracts within vim.
 Yank, insert or preview.
-Pass args to filter by a pdf fulltext search of your zotero database.
+Pass keywords to filter results with a zoteros fulltext search.

 ![Citation.vim screenshot](screenshot.png?raw=true "Citation.vim screenshot")